A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Mississippi, in Hattiesburg.
 He now lives in Poplarville, Mississippi.

-Prior to his current position, he taught for thirteen years at
+Prior to his current position, he taught for thirteen years

-recognized at Auburn in 1982 with an endowed Alumni Professorship
+was recognized at Auburn in 1982 with an endowed Alumni Professorship

 for Scholarly and Creative Achievement.
-He also received the University
+He also received the

 Since 1995, his painting has focused primarily on the development